 Biological (Yes/No)

-Does the hospital meet the disasterrelated requirements of the Joint Commission or equivalent regulatory boby?
+Does the hospital meet the disasterrelated requirements of the Joint Commission or equivalent regulatory body?
 (CD 201) (Yes/No)

 Does your facility support trauma committee member being a member of the hospital's disaster committee?
 (Yes/No)